-The loss of a tooth or teeth not only impacts the aesthetic quality of your smile, but it also can have devastating consequences on your oral health.
+The loss of a tooth or teeth impacts not only the aesthetic quality of your smile, but it also can have devastating consequences on your oral health.
 If the missing tooth is not addressed in a timely manner, shifting of the adjacent teeth can occur, resulting in the loss of more teeth.
 In more devastating cases, the loss of a tooth can result in the deterioration of the jawbone.
-Dental implants have been changing people’s lives with their capability of functioning as a natural teeth, which look and operate just as your natural teeth do.
+Dental implants have been changing people’s lives with their capability of functioning just like natural teeth, and looking and operating in the same way as they do.

 Dental Implants were the most innovative technique in teeth replacement in past years.
 Now, Smile Maker would like to introduce the newest highly acclaimed technology in tooth replacement procedure: CeraRoot Zirconia Implants.
-This type of revolutionary material is metal-free, made of zirconium oxide which a naturally occurring ceramic compound.
-CeraRoot is hypoallergenic and holistic option to absolutely metal-free dental implants.
+This type of revolutionary material is metal-free, and is instead made of zirconium oxide - a naturally occurring ceramic compound.
+CeraRoot is a hypoallergenic and holistic option to absolutely metal-free dental implants.
 This type of ceramic implant is an aesthetic solution to create a natural looking and strong replacement tooth structure.

-One of the most important feature of this teeth replacement technique is that these implants are designed to tolerate an incredible amount of chewing forces.
-You can eat, chew and drink exactly as you were able to with your real teeth.
+One of the most important features of this teeth replacement technique is that these implants are designed to tolerate an incredible amount of chewing forces.
+You can eat, chew, and drink exactly as you were able to with your real teeth.

 There are a growing number of patients who are concerned about having the metal which titanium implants consist of in their mouths.
-Research has shown that titanium implants contain a small amount of nickel, an element that 5% to 10% of the general population is allergic to.
+Research has shown that titanium implants contain a small amount of nickel, an element which 5% to 10% of the general population is allergic to.
 CeraRoot Zirconia Implants are bioinert, which means that they do not produce an immune response when being introduced to tissue.
-This also implies that the implants will not disrupt the energy movement through the body’s biological systems, making this a great alternative for patients who follow holistic beliefs.
+This also implies that the implants will not disrupt the energy movement through the body’s biological systems, making this an excellent alternative for patients who follow holistic beliefs.